red12wings/gitexercise1/README.md

  - fork the repository
  - create a new branch
  - fix all errors and add missing operators
- - create pull request with
+ - create pull request and upload it in moodle

 # Commands needed
   git clone